 Dinner at Brian’s in Lambertville

 We took Mary’s recommendation and made dinner reservations in advance at Brian’s in Lambertville.
-The BYOB bistro offers a three-course, $45 price-fixe menu during the week.
+The BYOB bistro offers a three-course, $45 fixed price menu during the week.
 Reviews of the restaurant rate it one of the best in town and rightly so.

 Chef Brian Held owns and runs the 40-seat restaurant located in the center of town.
 According to a 2012 review in The New York Times, Mr. Held is a graduate of the Culinary Institute of America who previously owned a critically acclaimed French country restaurant in Newtown, Pa.